Large Deviations of Mean-Field Jump-Markov Processes on Structured Sparse Disordered Graphs: Introduction

 On a related note, there has been much recent interest in the Large Deviations of Chemical Reaction Networks \cite{Patterson2019,Barbet2023}.
-These are high-dimensional jump Markovian Processes, just as in this paper, but without the spatial extension.
+These are high-dimensional jump Markovian Processes, just as in this paper, but without the network structure.
+Unlike this paper, in the large $N$ limiit, they do not obtain a rate function with spatial extension.
 Recent works include those of Dupuis, Ramanan and Wu \cite{DupuisRamananWu2016}, Pardoux and Samegni-Kepgnou \cite{Pardoux2017}, Agazzi, Eckmann and Dembo \cite{Agazzi2018}, and Patterson and Renger \cite{Patterson2019}.
 Patterson and Renger \cite{Patterson2019} and Agazzi, Patterson, Renger and \cite{Agazzi2022} prove the Large Deviations Principle in a general setting by also studying the convergence of the reaction fluxes (like in this paper).

-To this end, we consider the large $N$ dynamics of jump-Markov processes on an inhomogeneous network (i.e. a graph, with edges and nodes).
-The `agents' correspond to the nodes of the graph.
-The state of the $j^{th}$ agent is written as $\sigma^j(t)$, and it takes on values in a finite state-space $\Gamma$.
-For epidemiological applications \cite{Britton2019}, one typically takes $\Gamma = \lbrace S,I,R \rbrace$ (susceptible, infected, recovered) or just $\Gamma = \lbrace S, I \rbrace$.
-For neuroscience applications \cite{Gerstner2014}, one might take $\Gamma = \lbrace 0,1 \rbrace$ (i.e. spiking or non-spiking).
+We also note that there exist works concerning the Large Deviations of neural fields perturbed by noise, see for example the work of Kuehn and Riedler \cite{Kuehn2014}.
+This paper differs from ours because the authors do not proceed from a microscopic network model, and they employ Brownian noise rather than Poissonian noise. }